 2. Step Two, Identify the Sources of Programming

-Step two, identifying the specific sources in our lives.
+Step two identifies the specific sources in our lives.
 As we said before, most negative social programming comes from organized religion.
-When we can SEE the judgments, we accept or reject negative and biased values.
+We accept or reject negative and biased values when we can SEE the judgments.
 See how we are programmed to judge and why it is a real Eureka moment.
 You’ll realize we are programmed to react just like a trout.

 Here are the questions you need to ask yourself:

 - Does the culture you live in have a hierarchy dominated by a religious theme, promoting prejudice against a group or gender?